GrishaSkurikhin/GrishaSkurikhin/README.md

 ---

 ### :clipboard: About Me:
-I am a junior golang backend developer from Russia.
+I am a junior golang backend developer.
-- :school: Studying at the 4th year of the Moscow Aviation Institute in the direction of "Applied Mathematics"
+- :school: Studying at the 5th year of the Moscow Aviation Institute in the direction of "Applied Mathematics"
-- :computer: In my free time I solve problems on leetcode and create pet projects on golang and python
 - :mailbox: How to reach me: grishaskurihin1@gmail.com

 ---